semnijenhuis/3D-ArcGisProject/README.md

 > [!IMPORTANT]
-> This is an internship project in partnership with Witteveen + Bos and Saxion University of Applied Sciences.
+> This is an internship project conducted in partnership with Witteveen + Bos and for the academic institution Saxion University of Applied Sciences.
+It represents a collaborative effort between industry and academia to develop innovative solutions.
+>
+> All rights to the project and its associated materials are reserved by Witteveen + Bos, Saxion University, and the author (your name).
+Any unauthorized use or reproduction of the project content without explicit permission is prohibited.

 # Analysis of Needs
 ## Introduction